Iowa's Garza aims for opener after cyst removed

 When it is, Iowa will be getting back one of the more intriguing young players in the Big Ten.

-Garza, who grew up in Washington, seemed like he might have been a bit of a steal by the Hawkeyes after he won player-of-the-year honors for the District of Columbia, averaging 24.6 points and 11.7 rebounds a game as a senior at the private Maret School.
+Garza, who grew up in Washington, seemed as though he might have been a bit of a steal by the Hawkeyes after he won player-of-the-year honors for the District of Columbia, averaging 24.6 points and 11.7 rebounds a game as a senior at the private Maret School.

 Garza immediately broke through a crowded frontcourt to make 26 starts.
 He averaged 12.1 points a game and 6.4 rebounds and led the Hawkeyes with 32 blocked shots.